WikiEducationFoundation/WikiEduDashboard/docs/ubuntu_wsl_setup.md

 5. In Ubuntu terminal:
    1. `sudo usermod -a -G rvm $USER` where $User is your UNIX username (preferably restart your machine after this step)
    2. `rvm install 3.1.2`
-   3. Clone the WikiEduDashboard git repo and enter the directory
+   3. Clone the WikiEduDashboard git repo and enter the directory (Make sure to clone your repository in the linux partition)
    4. In config folder:
        1. Either save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively, or
        2. Copy `application.example.yml` to `application.yml` and `database.example.yml` to `database.yml` using cp command.